What Is Problem Solving?

-- Dentist: Dentists diagnose and then treat diseases and other problems with their patients' teeth and mouth.
+- Dentist: Dentists diagnose and then treat diseases and other problems with their patients' teeth and mouths.

-- Marriage and Family Therapist: Marriage and family therapists provide therapy to couples, families, and individuals who have problems in their relationships.
+- Marriage and Family Therapist: Marriage and family therapists provide therapy to couples, families, and individuals who have difficulties in their relationships.

 - Medical Scientist: Medical scientists conduct research to determine the causes of diseases and develop ways to prevent and treat them.

-- Computer and Information Systems Manager: Computer and information systems managers direct companies' and organizations' computer-related activities.
+- Computer and Information Systems Manager: Computer and information systems managers direct entities' computer-related activities.

 - Nanny: Nannies care for children, usually in families' homes.
-They are often responsible for solving problems that occur while these children's parents aren't home.
+They are often responsible for solving any problems that occur while the children are in their care.